KunoiSayami/Things-Forward-telegram/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-### This program also uses the following open source programs

-Pyrogram, Copyright (C) 2017-2018 Dan Tès <https://github.com/delivrance>

-Licensed under the terms of the GNU Lesser General Public License v3 or later (LGPLv3+)